Attriumph/Fullstack-Tiny-URL-Service/README.md

 ### 4. Kilobit: data

+According to experience, we can assume:

-    average size of long url = 100 byte average size of short url = 4 bytes(int)
+* Average size of long url = 100 byte

+* Average size of short url = 4 bytes(int)

-    daily new URL = 104 * 100,000 = 104,000,000 byte = 104mb
+* Daily new URL = 104 * 100,000 = 104,000,000 byte = 104mb

-    year new URL = 104mb * 365 = 37960mb < 40GB
+* Year new URL = 104mb * 365 = 37960mb < 40GB

   Therefore, singe Machine can handle!

 ### 5. Evolve：update and modify

-* how to support random?
+* How to support random?
   - random(0,range)
-* how to avoid conflicting?
+* How to avoid conflicting?
   - try again
-* how to implement time-limited service?
+* How to implement time-limited service?
   - expire/state
-* how to cache?
+* How to cache?
   - pre-load  + replacement

 ## Summary：